momochi000/pomodoro_arcade/README.md

 ---

 ## DONE

+#### BUG: when rest period ends, pause/stop doesn't reset back to initial state
+  + This might push the final move to state machine

 #### Style the index view
   + Design/optimize for mobile first.
 Follow new bootstrap docs to make the